 Before going independent, Sue worked in Human Resources and OD for Unilever, SmithKlineBeecham, Arthur Andersen and Hasbro.
 She was a non-exec director of NHS Richmond until 2011.
 Now based near Taunton, her clients, which include the World Society for the Protection of Animals and EveryChild, are all in the international development arena.

-Henry the Office Dog When I started the business in 1998, I thought about calling it One Woman and her Dog Consulting.
+Our Office Dogs When I started the business in 1998, I thought about calling it One Woman and her Dog Consulting.
 My husband persuaded me otherwise.
 But I’m firmly of the view that an office dog contributes massively to our health, well being and sanity.
-Henry certainly does.